psantos10/shareable_ex/README.md

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

-Ready to run in production?
-Please [check our deployment guides](http://www.phoenixframework.org/docs/deployment).
+To run in production, Please [check the deployment guides](http://www.phoenixframework.org/docs/deployment).

 ## Learn more